JustOneMoreDog/Blog/_posts/2020-12-03-establishing-master-satellite-relationship.md

 ## Configuring the Top Down Command Endpoint

-This is what everything has lead up to.
-The reason I will be doing a Top Down Command Endpoint configuration is because I have no plans to install the Icinga2 daemon on any of my client endpoints.
+This is where our goal starts to come in play.
+The reason I will be doing a Top Down Command Endpoint configuration is because I have no plans to install the Icinga2 daemon on any of my client endpoints currently.
 All I need is to have the Satellite endpoints do remote checks on my client endpoints (ssh/ping/winrm/http).

 The first thing I need to do is include the endpoint and zone configuration on both the Master and the Satellites.
 ```